MidCoard/TSMS_Filesystem/README.md

 For the folder, the content-definition-block is used to store the position of the file/folder first header block.

+### Memory Space

+We store the first 60 allocated freeing memory space information for both header block and content block.
+If the count of the stored information exceeds 60, we discard the previous information.

 ### File/Folder Allocation

-Currently, we simply align the last block of the file/folder to 512 bytes and allocate the header block after it.
+If there are some free memory space information stored, we use the first one to allocate the header/content block.

-Or we simply align the last block of the file/folder to 4096 bytes and allocate the content block after it.
+If not, we simply align the last block of the file/folder to 512/4096 bytes and allocate the header/content block after it.

 ### File/Folder Freeing

-Write the first 8 bytes of each block to FF.(So the offset of 0xFFFFFFFFFFFFFFFF is reserved)
+Write the first 8 bytes of each block to 0xff to mark it freed as we may discard the information.(So the offset of 0xffffffffffffffff in block position is reserved)

+Add the freed block to the stored information.

 ### File/Folder Defragmentation

-Currently, there is no defragmentation.
+As we delete the information of the freed block if the count of the stored information exceeds 60, we need to find out leading 0xffffffffffffffff header/content blocks and fragment them if necessary.

+Currently, this work has not been done yet.

 ### Details